Western gorilla

 The western gorilla (Gorilla gorilla) is a great ape found in Africa, one of two species of the hominine genus Gorilla.
 Large and robust with males weighing around 168 kg, the species is found in a region of midwest Africa, geographically isolated from the eastern gorilla (Gorilla beringei).
-The hair of the western species is significantly lighter in color.
+The hair of the western species is significantly lighter in colour.

 The western gorilla is the second largest living primate after the eastern gorilla.
 Two subspecies are recognised: the western lowland gorilla (Gorilla gorilla gorilla) is found in most of West Africa; while the Cross River gorilla (Gorilla gorilla diehli) is limited to a smaller range in the north at the border of Cameroon and Nigeria.
-Both subspecies are listed Critically Endangered.
+Both subspecies are critically endangered.

 Taxonomy

 A formal description of the species was provided by Thomas Savage in 1847, allying the new species to an earlier description of the chimpanzee as Troglodytes gorilla in a group of eastern simians he referred to as "orangs".
 The author selected the specific epithet for the name given by Hanno to "wild men" he had noted on the east coast of Africa, presumed by Savage to be a species of orang.

 The population is recognised as two subspecies: